jhpyle/docassemble/_docs/docker.md

 where `--env-file=env.list` is an optional parameter that refers to a file `env.list` containing environment variables for the configuration.
 (More on that below.)

+An advantage of using persistent containers is that you can completely replace the docassemble container and rebuild it from scratch, and when you `run` the `jhpyle/docassemble` image again, docassemble will keep running where it left off.
+This also facilitates backup

+To delete all of the volumes, do:

+{% highlight bash %}
+docker volume rm $(docker volume ls -qf dangling=true)
+{% endhighlight %}

 # Multi-server arrangement